Underwater Strobes & flashes

 • Less is better.
 Figures are usually given for above water, and under water.

 • A spotting light, also know as an aiming light or a modeling light, is a light that comes out of the strobe, lighting up the subject to help with auto-focus.
 I find very few people use this feature, most of the times strobes are not aimed exactly at the subject.
-They are very useful as a backup light on night dives though, or as an emergency focus light if your focus light goes out or floods.
+They can be useful as a backup light on night dives though, or as an emergency focus light if your focus light goes out or floods.
 They can also be used to help you know which exact direction your strobe is pointing.
+But I would never use an aiming light as a criteria for selecting a strobe.

 • Color temp of most strobes will range from 4700 to 5600K.
 See the color temperature section for more info.
-A slightly lower (warmer) color temp, e.g. 4700K, can be beneficial for WA shots, because of the better blues it produces.
+A slightly lower (warmer) color temp, e.g. 4700K, can be beneficial for wide angle shots because of the better blues it produces.
+Ikelite strobes are a warmer strobe.
 Some of the highest end strobes, like SeaCam, even have adjustable color temp.

 Bulb size